HendrikJan/nuxt-with-apache-issue/README.md

 ### (5) see no error if you open without Apache
 * after runnin `npm run dev` open your browser on `http://localhost:3000`
 * see the page loaded and no error

+# Some further notes
+* This problem did not occur in Nuxt 3.11.3 but appears after upgrading to 3.12.3
+* If you remove module `@nuxtjs/i18n` from nuxt.config.json, the error disappears.
+I do however not think that this is a i18n issue as many people use @nuxtjs/i18n and did not report this issue.
+I expect other modules to get this same issue.